ZimmermanLab/SF-metrosideros-endophytes/eg_thesis.md

 ![](eg_thesis_files/figure-markdown_github/ordination-1.png)

-### Figure 5.
-NMDS ordination of community composition
+*Figure 5.* NMDS ordination of community composition for the Augist 2017 sampling.

-A non-metric multidimensional scaling (NMDS) ordination graphs the microbial communities of each tree by compositional similarity using the DNA sequences from each tree.
 Each point represents the endophytic community of one tree, and the size of the point corresponds to that tree's DBH, while the color of said point corresponds to the site that tree is from.
+Points that are closer together indicate that the trees they represent have similar comunity compositions.
 The ellipses show the standard error around the centroid of all points within a site, and are also color-coded according to which site they represent.

+A non-metric multidimensional scaling (NMDS) ordination shows that the similarities between microbial communities of these trees vary.
+Some sites show very little compositional similarity, while others cluster more tightly, indicating a greater degree of compositional similarity.

 Discussion
 ==========

 Overall, the microbial composition of these urban trees' leaves varies in many aspects, from number of fungal isolates to the identities of said isolates.
 This variation could be explained by numerous environmental factors, as well as host physiological factors, such as the age and size of the tree.
 Each aspect of these complex microbimoes is likely influenced by several of these factors at once.

-For example, both isolation frequency and DBH varied greatly from one site to the other, and some sites showed considerable within-site differences in these factorsa well.
-The trees in the bay showed the greatest range in both isolation frequency and DBH (Figure 2 A and B), indicating that the size of a tree likely has a corelation with the number of fungal endophytes found within its leaves.
-Just as it shows the greatest range of isolation frequencies and tree sies, the Bay site also has the greatest diversity in fungal communities on the NMDS ordination.
-The two trees with vastly different communities are also the smallest, and therefore likely youngest (Figure 5). in this instance, it appears that the age of the trees has the largest impact on the endophytic communities.
-This conclusion is further supported by the fact that the Mt.
-Davidson site, which has the most tightly-clustered communities (Figure 5), also has fairly large trees with similar DBH.
-Additionaly, the Mt.
-Davidson trees have a larger median and range of DBH than the ocean or freeway trees (Figure 2 B.), and also have a higher median isolation frequency.
-This indicates that trees with a larger DBH generally have a higher number of fungal endophytes, which could be because larger trees are likely older and have had more time to acquire fungal endophytes.
+Both isolation frequency and DBH varied greatly from one site to the other, and some sites show considerable within-site differences in these factors as well.
+The trees in the bay show the greatest range in both isolation frequency and DBH (Figure 2 A and B), indicating that the size of a tree may have a corelation with the number of fungal endophytes found within its leaves.
+Just as it shows the greatest range of isolation frequencies and tree sies, the Bay site also has some of the least similarity between its fungal communities on the NMDS ordination (Figure 5).
+The two trees with vastly different communities are also the smallest, and therefore likely youngest (Figure 5).
+In this instance, it appears that the size of the trees has the largest impact on the endophytic communities.
+Furthermore, the trees in the Mt.
+Davidson site, which have some of the most similar communities (Figure 5), also have fairly large trees with similar DBH.
+The fact that these trees have similar sizes in addition to similar community composition indicates that host size may have an impact on endophytic comunity composition.

+However, it may be more likely that the sites that show great within-site diversity simply appear that way due to random sampling error.
+Although the Balboa site appears to have a high isolation frequency (Figure 2 A), many of the slant tubes that showed fungal growth failed to grow into a larger culture, leading to a low number of usable sequences (Figure 3).
+This low number of sequences per tree may indicate that the divergence in community composition that appears to be present might be due to the low sample size, rather than actual diference between the microbial communities between the Balboa trees (Figure 5).
+That said, it is still possible that the size of the trees might have an impact on the size of the endophytic communities.
+The Mt.
+Davidson trees have a larger median and range of DBH than the ocean or freeway trees (Figure 2 B.), and also have a higher median isolation frequency, which could indicate that trees with a larger DBH may also have a higher number of fungal endophytes.

 Although there appears to be a general pattern with larger trees hosting a greater number of fungal endophytes, DBH cannot explain all of the variation in isolation frequencies, as demonstrated by the Downtown and Balboa sites.
 Although the trees from the downtown site have a larger median DBH (Figure 2 B.), the trees from the Balboa site have considerably more endophytes (Figure 2 A.), which demonstrates that larger trees do not necesarily have a higher number of fungal endophytes.
 In such cases, it is likely that environmental factors play a key role in shaping the endophytic communities of these trees.
 While the impact of environmental factors may be less evident when considering the number of fungal endophytes in a tree's microbiome, it becomes more apparent when looking at the identities of these endophytes.
 The composition of these communities can vary greatly among trees with similar isolation frequencies, as demonstrated by the taxonomic composition of the Mt.
 Davidson and bay sites (Figure 4).
 In general, there was more compostitional similarity between trees from the same location than between trees of a similar size (Figure 5).

-These findings indicate that urban environmental factors play a considerable role in shaping the endophytic communities of these trees.
-Most of the trees within the same site cluster together on the NMDS ordination, and sites that cluster closer together are typically geographically close together, indicating that disperal mechanisms and/or common environmental factors may be shaping these community compositions (Figure 5).
+These findings indicate that the endophytic microbiomes of urban trees are complex and diverse, and may show a degree of biogeographic structure that reflects their natural counterparts.
+Additionally, it is likely that urban environmental factors play a considerable role in shaping the endophytic communities of these trees.
+Most of the trees within the same site cluster together on the NMDS ordination, and although some communities show much greater within-site diversity than others, the general pattern suggests a notable degree of biogeographic structure (Figure 5).
+Similarly, sites that cluster closer together are typically geographically close together, such as how the Ocean and Balboa sites overlap, but not the Balboa and Downtown sites (Figure 5).
+This suggests that disperal mechanisms and/or common environmental factors may be shaping these community compositions.
 However, disperal alone does not sufficiently explain the compositional similarity of the downtown and freeway sites cluster together despite being fairly distant geographically (Figure 1).
 This indicates that these sites share a common environmental factor that shapes their communities, such as traffic and polution levels.

 This study has demonstrated that the urban endophytic microbiome contains a great amount of diversity and appears to be influenced by unique urban environmental factors.
 Nearly all of the species accumulation curves indicate that the full diversity of these endophytic communities has yet to be sampled (Figure 3).
 Even in the small geographic area of San Francisco, we found notable trends in microbiome composition that appear to vary with uniquely urban environmental factors, such as traffic.
 A combination of environmental factors and host physiology appear to be the driving force behind the diversity of these microbiomes.
-While tree age and size may have a major impact on the number of fungal endophytes in a tree's microbiome, the composition of these comunities is more directly influenced by environmental factors.
+While it is difficult to determine the exact mechanisms that influence these communities, the amount of species diversity and biogeographic structure indicate that the foliar microbiomes of urban trees may be just as complex and dynamic as those of trees in nature, and warrant further study.

 Sources Cited
 =============